The

 the symptoms of colds and flu.
 Singing also aids the development of

-and the whizzing of oxygenated blood cells.
-There is an increasing
+the whizzing of oxygenated blood cells.
+There is an increasing appreciation

-appreciation that the way people feel about themselves is going to
+that the way people feel about themselves is going to have an impact

 If people are content they are less likely to encounter physical problems.